 Ethnic Lunch in a College Setting

 For lunch, try a commendable Indian dish such as Chicken Tikka Masala and Potato Pea Naan from Curry and Kabob or a raved about pasta dish from Pastaio.
 Can’t have Indian food without a traditional Mango Lassi, which I ordered and found sensational here.
-After lunch, take a few minutes to browse the local shops in the Thayer Street area, a popular college kids hang out.
+After lunch, take a few minutes to browse the local shops in the Thayer Street area, a popular hangout for college students.

 Visit the State Capital